 Stephanie also has three cookbook giveaways for you; each cookbook will be awarded to one individual:

-The Food Allergy Cookbook ~ Written by Amra Ibrisimovic and Carmel Nelson, this beautiful cookbook came out in July.
+~ The Food Allergy Cookbook ~ Written by Amra Ibrisimovic and Carmel Nelson, this beautiful cookbook came out in July.
 It contains over 100 recipes developed by two authors who have personal experience with food allergies.
 The subtitle of this cookbook is: A Guide to Living with Allergies and Entertaining with Healthy, Delicious Meals.
-From the publisher release: “It also serves up a list of restaurants with alternative menus, tips on working with your doctor and traveling safely, a lesson on deciphering food labels, and tons of helpful resources.
-Carmel and Amra will help you concoct healthy and flavorful recipes that finally prove…it IS possible to easily serve, eat and enjoy allergen-free fare.”
-The chapters of this book are: Holiday Menus– Winter Holiday, Thanksgiving, Spring Holiday; Soups; Appetizers; Salads and Side Dishes; Entrees; and Pastries and Desserts.
+From the publisher’s release: “It also serves up a list of restaurants with alternative menus, tips on working with your doctor and traveling safely, a lesson on deciphering food labels, and tons of helpful resources.
+Carmel and Amra will help you concoct healthy and flavorful recipes that finally prove…it IS possible to easily serve, eat, and enjoy allergen-free fare.”
+The chapters of this book are Holiday Menus– Winter Holiday, Thanksgiving, Spring Holiday; Soups; Appetizers; Salads and Side Dishes; Entrees; and Pastries and Desserts.
 The recipes are simple and appealing, and most use readily available ingredients that you’d have in your pantry.
 For example, the Sweet Potato Hash Browns recipe calls for sweet potatoes, ground nutmeg, maple syrup, lemon juice, salt, and water.
 Some recipes do use eggs, but substitution options are offered.
 One ingredient that I found odd in some recipes was cottonseed shortening.
 (Here’s Dr. Andrew Weil’s take on cottonseed oil.)
 One typically sees that in processed foods.
 I’d replace that ingredient with another shortening or oil that worked with the other ingredients in the recipe; e.g., grapeseed oil, olive oil, coconut oil.
 Overall, I think this is another good cookbook to add to one’s collection.

-The Whole Life Nutrition Kitchen Cookbook ~ Ali Segersten and Tom Malterre co-authored this book.
+~ The Whole Life Nutrition Kitchen Cookbook ~ Ali Segersten and Tom Malterre co-authored this book.
 As I’ve shared before, this book is so much more than a cookbook in my opinion.
 It’s absolutely full of info that allows one to have a gluten-free, whole foods kitchen plus the recipes you’ll want to make.
 One recipe in this cookbook that one of my support group members makes that we ask for again and again is Hijiki Salad.
 If you’re not familiar with that word, hijiki is a seaweed.
 As a rule, I don’t like seaweed, but when it’s combined with shredded carrots and a few other simple ingredients, this salad is delicious and even addictive.
 Ali is one of our gluten-free bloggers for our holiday event.
 She shared her Gingerbread Cut-Out Cookies with us earlier.
 Made with ingredients like hazelnut meal, sweet rice flour, coconut sugar, molasses, and butter, these cookies promise to be as tasty as they are adorable.
-The recipe is already getting great reviews on her blog.
+The recipe is already getting great reviews on her site.

-The Gluten-Free Asian Kitchen ~ Laura B. Russell has made many, many people happy with this cookbook.
+~ The Gluten-Free Asian Kitchen ~ Laura B. Russell has made many, many people happy with this cookbook.
 It’s an absolutely stunning cookbook with recipes that folks rave over.
-The most negative thing that I’ve seen written about this book to date is that the pot stickers take some time to make, but that reviewer also admitted that they were worth the effort.
+The most negative thing that I’ve seen written about this book to date is that the pot stickers take some time to make, but that reviewer also admitted that they were well worth the effort.
 Personally, I have yet to make any of the recipes from The Gluten-Free Asian Kitchen, but I’m adding that to my New Year’s goals!

 + so much more (as noted above)